 A California girl marries a prince in the Royal Wedding of 2018.
 While the love story of the newly-minted Duke and Duchess of Sussex is the kind of story that inspires fairy tales, as a bridal designer, we know her bridal style is the kind that will inspire brides-to-be for years.

-If you followed our Instagram stories that morning, you know our excitement to see the dress was through the roof.
+If you followed our Instagram stories the morning of the wedding, you know our excitement to see the dress was through the roof.
 By that point, we had already put our prediction out into the world on what we thought Meghan Markle would wear.
 We weren’t all wrong.
 We got the bateau neckline, the ¾ length sleeves, and the a-line skirt.
 What we weren’t counting on was the minimalism.